J. T. Brown (ice hockey): Post-playing career

 Brown in between the benches as a commentator in 2023.

 On June 21, 2021, Brown joined Root Sports Northwest as a color commentator for the Seattle Kraken.
 On February 17, 2022, Brown and Everett Fitzhugh called the Kraken's game against the Winnipeg Jets.
 The pairing was the first all-Black TV broadcast in NHL history.

 Personal life

-Brown was born in High Point, North Carolina, and was raised in Rosemount, Minnesota.
+Brown was born in Burnsville, Minnesota and was raised in Rosemount, Minnesota.
 Brown is the son of former National Football League (NFL) running back Ted Brown, who played eight NFL seasons (1979–1986) for the Minnesota Vikings.
 In an interview, Brown gave credit to his father for having played a vital role in being able to push his game to new heights.
 Speaking about his father, "he has always been someone to lean on.
 He and the rest of my family always have always really supported me.
 I can't thank them enough."

 On February 6, 2015, Brown married Lexi LaFleur.
 The couple have two children.